Releases

 World 7-1

-In the second part of World 7-1, the highest cloud platform was removed, and the gray Snifit was moved to the left.
-The tall column-and-ladder combo were moved to the right.
+At the end of the second area of World 7-1, the highest cloud platform was removed, and the gray Snifit was moved to the nearest column on the left.
+Also, the tall column-and-ladder combo was moved to the right.

 Wart's room has redesigned red blocks in SMB2.